Porkchop Cash: NWA Hollywood Wrestling (1968–1976)

-he following year, he began wrestling for a Los Angeles, California-based territory known as NWA Hollywood Wrestling.
+The following year, he began wrestling for a Los Angeles, California-based territory known as NWA Hollywood Wrestling.
 He soon won the NWA Americas Heavyweight Championship by defeating John Tolos on March 22, 1974.
 After holding the belt for over two months, he dropped it to Black Gordman.
 In a rematch two weeks later, Cash regained the belt.
 Less than a month later, Ernie Ladd beat Cash to win the championship.

 After losing the title, Cash formed a tag team with Manny Soto.
 Together, they defeated Black Gordman and Goliath to win the NWA Americas Tag Team Championship on July 24.
 The following month, Cash and Soto dropped the belts to the team of Angel Blanco and Dr. Wagner.
 Cash was involved in a feud with Butcher Brannigan, and he teamed with Victor Rivera to regain the NWA Americas Tag Team Championship on September 14 by defeating Brannigan and Man Mountain Mike.
 They held the belts until a loss to Otto Von Heller and Kurt Von Hess October 12.
 The following year, Cash teamed with S. D. Jones to win the belts for a third time.
 They won the belts from Jerry Brown and Buddy Roberts, collectively known as the Hollywood Blonds, but dropped the belts back to the Blonds the following month.
 Cash's final reign came in 1976, when he and Frank Monte defeated the team of Roddy Piper and Crusher Verdu for the belts.
 The reign was brief, however, as Cash and Monte soon dropped the belts to The Scorpions.